GPT4Dev/awsBedrock-API-Builder-CommandPattern/README.md

-# Amazon Bedrock API with Builder an
+# Amazon Bedrock API with Builder and Command Patterns

+[Amazon Be